 Putting boots on Mars by the end of the 2030s is not just a pipe dream, a new study suggests.

-NASA could land astronauts on the Red Planet by 2039 without breaking the bank, provided the space agency takes a stepwise approach that includes a manned 2033 trip to the Mars moon Phobos, according to the research.
+NASA could land astronauts on the Red Planet by 2039 without breaking the bank, provided the space agency takes a stepwise approach that includes a crewed 2033 trip to the Mars moon Phobos, according to the research.

 "Mars is possible, and in a time horizon of interest," Hoppy Price, of NASA's Jet Propulsion Laboratory in Pasadena, California, said May 20 during a presentation with the space agency's Future In-Space Operations (FISO) working group.
 "It could happen in our lifetime, and it wouldn't take a trillion dollars to do it."
 [5 Manned Mission to Mars Ideas]